 Mediation: A process by which people in situations of potential conflict attempt to resolve their differences and reach a mutually acceptable agreement.
-Neutral third parties, or mediators, can often help the parties retain a focus on the problems to be solved and possible solutions, rather than on areas of personal disagreement.
+Neutral third parties can often help the parties retain a focus on the problems to be solved and possible solutions.

 Motion: A request to the Court for a particular Order pending trial, such as interim custody or support.
 Filed with an Affidavit.

-Order: The Court’s decision on a matter that it was asked to resolve.
+Order: The Court’s decision on a matter to resolve.
 See Motion and Affidavit.

-Parties: The husband and wife, or anybody else who is named in the case before the Court asking for an Order of any kind.
+Parties: Anybody who is named in the case before the Court asking for an Order of any kind.

 Pension: A fixed sum paid regularly to a person or surviving dependent following his or her retirement.
 There are both public (Canada Pension Plan) and private (from one’s own employer) pensions.
 Some provinces consider a pension that is not yet being paid at the time of marriage breakdown to be a property that must be divided.

-Pleadings: The typewritten description of each person’s claims in a family law matter, which must be prepared in accordance with the province’s Rules of Practice.
+Pleadings: The written description of each person’s claims in a family law matter.
+It must be prepared in accordance with the province’s Rules of Practice.

-Retainer: The contract by which you hire a lawyer to take your case.
-It can also mean the sum of money you give the lawyer to be applied to fees and disbursements.
+Retainer: The contract by which you hire a lawyer to take your case and sum of money you give the lawyer for fees and disbursements.

 Separate: To cease living together as man and wife, possibly under the same roof but usually not.
 Done with the intention not to live together again.